 They both are.
 They are answering the same question from two different perspectives.
-One answer can have many different answers depending on the perspective from which you look at the question.
+One question can have many different answers depending on the perspective from which you look at the question.

 Take a bacon cheeseburger, for example.
 From one person’s perspective, a bacon cheeseburger may be joyously delicious.
-From another person’s perspective, it may violate religious or moral beliefs.
+From another person’s perspective, it may violate religious or moral beliefs or it may lead to serious health problems.
 From the perspective of a cow or a pig, a bacon cheeseburger may mean a life of horrific misery.
 From the perspective of a chef, it may be an expression of the art of food.
 We could go on and on… Which take on a bacon cheeseburger is true?
 They all are.